 - Add cream of tartar, vanilla and salt to egg whites; beat on medium speed until soft peaks form.
-Gradually beat in remaining sugar, about 2 tablespoons at a time, beating on high after each addition until sugar is dissolved.
-Continue beating until stiff glossy peaks form and sugar is dissolved.
+Gradually add remaining sugar, about 2 tablespoons at a time, beating on high after each addition until sugar is dissolved.
+Continue beating until stiff glossy peaks form.
 Gradually fold in flour mixture, about 1/2 cup at a time.

 - Gently transfer to an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
-Bake on the lowest oven rack at 350° for 40-50 minutes or until lightly browned and entire top appears dry.
+Bake on the lowest oven rack 40-50 minutes or until top crust is golden brown and top appears dry.
 Immediately invert pan; cool completely in pan, about 1 hour.

 - Run a knife around sides and center tube of pan.
 Remove cake to a serving plate.
-For glaze, in a microwave-safe bowl, melt chocolate chips and cream.
-Stir until smooth.
+For glaze, in a microwave-safe bowl, melt chocolate chips and cream; stir until smooth.
 Drizzle over cake.
 Yield: 12 servings.

 Reviews for Glazed Chocolate Angel Food Cake